twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 Yield comes from:

 - interest and revenues on revenue advances,
 - spreads on revenue-backed credit lines,
-- any economics shared from more complex deals (like hybrid vesting+revenue structures).
+- economics shared from more complex deals (e.g. hybrid vesting + revenue structures).

 It does **not** come from:

 - pure token emissions without underlying business,
 - hidden leverage on unrelated risky assets (unless explicitly disclosed).

 ---

 ## What risks you take

-High-level:
+High-level risks include:

 - **Credit risk** – some projects will underperform or default.
 - **Stablecoin risk** – any basket asset can be impaired.
-- **Concentration risk** – poor diversification can make one failure hurt more.
+- **Concentration risk** – poor diversification can make one failure more painful.
 - **Operational and smart-contract risk** – Solana, programs, keepers, or routes can fail.

 More detail is in: